aaronshaf/bongo.js/README.md

 ## Easy, peasy, lemon squeezy

+Bongo.js is a library for storing and querying structured data on the browser.
+Lots of it.

 [Tested](http://aaronshaf.github.io/bongo.js/) in Chrome 26, Chrome 29, Firefox 22, and Internet Explorer 10.

 ### Check for support